 Cons

-- Requires a Lightning wallet with inbound capacity (can be confusing for beginners)
+- Requires a Lightning wallet that supports hold invoices (can be confusing for beginners; common wallets like Phoenix are incompatible)

 - Liquidity varies significantly by currency and region